AlexandraMina/Hotel-Booking/README.md

 The data set was downloaded from Kaggle (https://www.kaggle.com/datasets/thedevastator/hotel-bookings-analysis).

-With this project I wanted to perform some analysis and develop my skills in Machine Learning (Supervised and Unsupervised models) using Python.
+With this project I wanted to perform some analysis and develop my skills in Machine Learning (Supervised and Unsupervised models) using Python, also I continuing developing my skills in Tableau and created a Story with the analysis about the cancelations.